websauna/websauna/docs/source/narrative/modelling/json.rst

 .. code-block:: python

+    # Mutation tracking for an object that has not been added to a session yet
     v = Verification()
     v.verification_data["name"] = "Mikko Ohtamaa"
     v.verification_data["hometown"] = "Toholampi"
     dbsession.add(v)
     transaction.commit()

+    # Mutation tracking for an object that has been committed and is in active session,
+    # but not dirty
+    v.verification_data["hometown"] = "Toholampi"

+    # Mutation tracking for an object that is loaded from the database
     v = dbsession.query(Verification).first()
     for key, value in v.verification_data.items():
         print("{} is {}".format(key, value))

-You can also dictionary data from a random source:
+You can also update dictionary data directly from an external source, like API call returning JSON data:

 .. code-block:: python